What is an induction?

 An important part of the induction programme is to assign a “buddy” to your new employee.
 They can help with any practical information about the company and ensure that the staff member is at ease finding their way around in their first few days.
 Simple things like accompanying them at lunch for a while and giving more informal insights into the company can really help an employee to feel welcomed.

-Tell them about your company culture
+Introduce your company culture

 Introducing a new employee to a business’ culture is key to helping them connect with their colleagues and understand company priorities and values.
 A company’s culture is its essence, underpinning its purpose and direction.